pfahlr/visdriver/README.md

 ### Example Usage

-In this example, visdriver.exe was placed in the Program Files (x86)\Winamp installation directory.
+In this example we launch the executable from the directory containing the DLLs and presets.
-Take note of the effect of the --runtime-dir option on the other options search paths, it's not possible to omit this value as it is automatically set to the path where `vis_avs.dat` is located.
-It's just a small annoyance.
+Take note of the effect of the `--runtime-dir` option on the other option search paths; it defaults to the directory that holds `vis_avs.dat` so you will rarely want to omit it.

 ```
 export WINEPREFIX="$HOME/.wine32"